-Medications to prevent nausea, upset stomach, and vomiting: Many patients experience nausea, vomiting, and upset stomach after hospital discharge as the gastrointestinal (GI) tract continues to recover from the chemotherapy given before transplant.
+Medications to prevent or treat nausea, upset stomach, and vomiting: Many patients experience nausea, vomiting, and upset stomach after hospital discharge as the gastrointestinal (GI) tract continues to recover from the chemotherapy given before CAR-T therapy.
 All patients are given anti-nausea medications to take at home to prevent and treat nausea as needed.
-Patients will also receive an anti-acid medication to take for at least the first month after transplant.
+Patients will also receive an anti-acid medication to take for at least the first month after CAR-T therapy.
 To decrease the risk of nausea and upset stomach, avoid taking medications on an empty stomach unless instructed specifically to do so.

-Home medications: Frequently patients' home medications before transplant are stopped during the inpatient stay due to drug interactions and potential side effects.
+Home medications: Frequently patients' home medications before CAR-T therapy are stopped during the inpatient stay due to drug interactions and potential side effects.
 If you are not sure whether to start these medications at discharge, ask your provider or pharmacist before beginning home medications.
 Please bring all your home medications and supplies (e.g., glucose meter) to Richmond to be kept by your caregiver (not in the hospital).
 These can be reviewed when preparing for discharge to determine what new prescriptions are needed.

-Medications to avoid after transplant
+Medications to avoid after CAR-T therapy

-- If a medication you were taking at home before transplant is not on your medication sheet, ask your doctor or pharmacist before taking.
-Home medications may be on hold during and after transplant due to side effects or drug interactions. - Ask your doctor or pharmacist before taking herbal medications, supplements, or vitamins.
+- Home medications you were taking prior to CAR-T therapy may be on hold during and after CAR-T therapy due to side effects or drug interactions. - Ask your doctor or pharmacist before taking herbal medications, supplements, or vitamins.
 These medications may have important drug interactions or side effects. - Non-steroidal anti-inflammatory drugs (NSAIDs) and aspirin may decrease the body's ability to clot blood and increase the risk of bleeding.
+Common

-Common NSAIDs include Ibuprofen (Motrin[®], Advil[®]) and Naproxen (Aleve[®]).
+NSAIDs include Ibuprofen (Motrin®, Advil®) and Naproxen (Aleve®).
 Patients should not take these medications until told it is safe by a doctor.
-Acetaminophen (Tylenol[®]) does not affect blood-clotting ability.
+Acetaminophen (Tylenol®) does not affect blood-clotting ability.
 It is safe to take if you need something for mild pain relief.